Offering additional confidence with value added services

-While our philosophy, planning strategy and process revolve around core pillars, we also spend time doing things for our clients that add value to our relationship.
-For example, we put together business plans, help establish retirement plans or exit strategies for business owners, review employee benefits offered by a new employer, help with negotiating a lease, we even coach children on finances.
-We do this as part of being a trusted resource for anything related to our client’s financial picture.
+While our philosophy, planning strategy, and process revolve around core pillars, we also spend time doing things for our clients that add value to our relationship.
+A few examples include putting together business plans, helping establish retirement plans or exit strategies for business owners, reviewing employee benefits offered by a new employer, helping with negotiating a lease or loans, assisting family members when a loved one has passed, and coaching children on finances.

 Your financial wellness is an important part of financial planning.
-As part of the value added services we provide to our clients, we review employee benefits offered by your employer.
-We believe this improves employee well-being, helps you feel empowered instead of stressed, and helps you better utilize the employee benefits you have available to you.
+As part of the value-added services we provide to our clients, we review the employee benefits offered by your employer.
+We believe this improves employee well-being, helps you feel empowered instead of stressed, and allows you to better utilize these employer-sponsored benefits.

-There are several business planning factors that can impact the economic security of a business owner’s family.
-These may include the type of business entity you choose, the state you choose to do business in, as well as how you manage your business, human resources and taxes.
+Several business planning factors can impact the economic security of a business owner’s family.
+These may include the type of business entity you choose, the state you choose to do business in, as well as how you manage your business, human resources, and taxes.

 Risk management is intended to minimize financial and other losses to your business, potentially associated with these risks.
 Managing that exposure is key to growing a healthy business.

-Another one of the value added services we offer business owners is exit planning.
+Another one of the value-added services we offer business owners is exit and succession planning.
 Exit and succession places focus on issues specific to business owners and shareholders.
-All owners will exit their business at some point, and mapping out what a smooth exit looks like is an important process.
+All owners will exit their businesses at some point, and mapping out what a smooth exit looks like is an important process.
 Business exit and succession planning focus on issues specific to business owners and shareholders, including supporting your retirement and your family’s future.
 Exit planning coordinates the management of your entire business life cycle through: